-The Government of Ukraine issued USD 270 million worth of war bonds to finance its additional military spending.
+The Government of Ukraine issued several rounds of war bonds to finance its additional military spending.

 The National Bank of Ukraine suspended currency markets, fixed the official exchange rate of Hryvnia against foreign currencies, limited cash withdrawals in Hryvnia and prohibited withdrawal in foreign currencies.
+As at the date these consolidated financial statements are being issued, some limitations were gradually loosened, but most are still in place.